cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Enc(xi)
 ~~~

-The `Enc` function is similar to the AEGIS-256 `Enc` function, but encrypts `R` bits instead of 128 bits.
+The `Enc` function is similar to the AEGIS-256 `Enc` function but encrypts `R` bits instead of 128 bits.

 Steps: